OlypsisAli/ClawCode/README.md

 </p>

 <p align="center">
-  <strong>Hand this to your clawbot.
-It specs, audits, implements, and ships any feature.
+  <strong>A framework you hand to your clawbot that allows it to spec, audit, implement, and ship any feature.
 Autonomously.
 No Hassle.</strong>
 </p>

 <p align="center">